Step-by-step guide for designing Lean Experiments

 Who are you going to learn it from?

-Describe in detail the customer group you will run this experiment on.
+Describe in detail the customer group you will run this experiment with.

 Traditional way of describing them is using demographic and psychographic data.
 Examples of former are age, gender, occupation, geolocation, income, education, and so on.
 Examples of latter are personality, values, opinions, attitudes, interests, and lifestyles.